Hank Green: Companies, events, and philanthropy

-In July 2025, Green partnered with Honey B Games to launch Focus Friend, a productivity app that allows users to set a timer that temporarily blocks other apps.
-The app features an anthropomorphic bean, which knits and gives in-game points while the timer runs.
-In August, the app reached number one on Apple's App Store charts for free apps.

 Good Store

 In November 2020, the Green brothers started the "Awesome Socks Club", a monthly subscription service where members receive a pair of socks designed by independent artists.
 All post-tax profits are donated to the charity Partners in Health, in a business model similar to Newman's Own products.
 As of March 2022, the Awesome Socks Club had 45,000 members.

 In March 2022, the brothers started the "Awesome Coffee Club", with an identical business model and goal.
 In mid 2024, the Awesome Coffee Club rebranded to "Keats and Co." as they began selling tea as well as coffee with a similar philosophy.
 The coffee is ethically sourced from Colombia via the brothers' sourcing partner, Sucafina.
 The beans are then roasted in St. Louis, Missouri, and distributed through DFTBA's fulfillment center in Missoula, Montana.
 In April 2023, they launched a third charitable company, "Sun Basin Soap".

 In August 2022, Hank Green reported that the Awesome Socks Club had over 40,000 subscribers and the Awesome Coffee Club had over 10,000.
 In April 2023, he announced that Q1 2023 donations from the Awesome Socks Club and the Awesome Coffee Club totaled $583,911.
 In August 2023, the subscriptions were brought under the common branding of "Good Store".

 As of August 2025, Good Store had donated over $10 million in operating profits.
 This included $75,000 donated to the Coral Reef Alliance.
+Donations raised through Good Store and the Project for Awesome contributed to the construction of the Paul E. Farmer Maternal Center of Excellence in Koidu, Sierra Leone.
+It opened to patients in 2026.
+In total, Hank and John Green contributed $50 million towards the hospital.

+Focus Friend

+In July 2025, Green partnered with Honey B Games to launch Focus Friend, a productivity app that allows users to set a timer that temporarily blocks other apps.
+The app features an anthropomorphic bean, which knits and gives in-game points while the timer runs.
+In August, the app reached number one on Apple's App Store charts for free apps.
+The app was named Google Play's "App of the Year" for 2025.
+Apple Inc. named the app one of its "Cultural Impact Winners" in their 2025 App Store Awards.